What is the purpose of this coin?

 Considerations to weigh while choosing whether to order 3D coins

 Due to the ability to capture and integrate the entire shape and details, creating a set of full 3D coins is frequently worth the extra effort and money for more complex designs.
-With just two planes of metal to work with, it is impossible to capture as many details theoretically.
+With just two planes of metal to work with, it is impossible to theoretically capture as many details.
 It also enables us to avoid the 2D coin's required minimum production requirements.
 Layers, forms, and other physical design aspects that are impossible to portray on the surface of a 2D coin can be found on a 3D coin.

 For accurately capturing the size, shape, and feel of the edges and surfaces of a distinctive design that doesn't fit the mold of a conventional circular coin, a 3D coin is preferable.